USS GABRIELLE GIFFORDS LCS 10

 May 6, 2017 LCS 10 moored at Combined Wharf on Austal USA Shipyard after a one-day underway off the coast of Mobile.

 May 8, PCU Gabrielle Giffords (Crew 210), commanded by Cmdr.
-Keith C. Woodley, departed Austal USA Shipyard for the last time; Moored at Naval Station Guantanamo Bay, Cuba, for a brief stop to refuel on May 12; Transited the Windward Passage northbound on May 13; Moored at Wharf D4 in Naval Station Mayport, Fla., on May 15.
+Keith C. Woodley, departed Austal USA Shipyard for the last time; Moored at Naval Station Guantanamo Bay, Cuba, for a brief stop to refuel on May 12; Transited the Windward Passage northbound on May 13; Moored at Wharf D4 in Naval Station Mayport, Fla., from May 15-30.